 Minneapolis Garden Lease Program

-The current Minnesota Stay at Home Executive Order allows for gardening and farming.
-If possible to delay starting seasonal gardening activities, this is preferable.
+The 2021 priority application to lease a City-owned lot for a community or market garden will be open beginning on January 19.
 Garden groups leasing City-owned lots are required to follow these COVID-19 safety guidelines (PDF), available in English, Hmong, Spanish and Oromo.
 Gardens and farms can still renew or apply for a garden hydrant permit by calling 612-673-2865.
 Check payments for permit fees must be mailed to 250 South 4th Street, Room 206, Minneapolis, MN 55415 instead of dropped off in person.
 Hookups will begin after a check is received and a permit is approved.
 More information on how to access City water.

 Interested in leasing a vacant City-owned lot?
 Start here